 NOSN LIPMAN (b.
 1904)

-He was born in a town in Ukraine.
-After WWI he moved to Moscow where he worked as a printer of the newspaper and publishing house of Emes (Truth).
+He was a prose author and documentarist, born in a town in Ukraine.
+After WWI he moved to Moscow where he worked as a printer of the newspaper and publishing house of Der emes (The truth).
 Over the years 1928-1929, he served in the Red Army in the Far East and took part in battles against the Japanese military on the front in Manchuria.
-Descriptions and impressions from these experiences were published in Emes (1929), and they were later included in his book Afn mandzhurishn front, fartseykhnungen fun a roytarmeyer fun der vaytmizrekhdiker roytfoniker armey (On the Manchurian front, notes of a Red Army soldier from the Far Eastern red-banner army) (Moscow-Kharkov-Minsk, 1930), 149 pp., with a foreword by M. Kats and M. Kivertsev.
+He wrote up his impressions from these experiences in documentary stories which were published in Der emes (1929), and they were later included in his book Afn mandzhurishn front, fartseykhnungen fun a roytarmeyer fun der vaytmizrekhdiker roytfoniker armey (On the Manchurian front, notes of a Red Army soldier from the Far Eastern red-banner army) (Moscow-Kharkov-Minsk: Central People’s Publisher, USSR, 1930), 149 pp., with a foreword by M. Kats and M. Kivertsev.

 Sources: M. Kats, foreword to Afn mandzhurishn front (On the Manchuria front), pp. 3-5; Chone Shmeruk, comp., Pirsumim yehudiim babrit-hamoatsot, 1917-1961 (Jewish publications in the Soviet Union, 1917-1961) (Jerusalem, 1961), see index.

 Khayim Leyb Fuks

 [Additional information from: Chaim Beider, Leksikon fun yidishe shrayber in ratn-farband (Biographical dictionary of Yiddish writers in the Soviet Union), ed.
 Boris Sandler and Gennady Estraikh (New York: Congress for Jewish Culture, Inc., 2011), p.
 208.]